Battle of Quang Tri (1968): Background

 In 1968, Quảng Trị City was a small market town and the capital of Quảng Trị Province, the northernmost province of South Vietnam, bordering North Vietnam to the north, and Laos to the west.
 Like the old imperial capital at Huế, Quảng Trị City is located on Route 1.
 It is about 10 km inland from the South China Sea along the eastern bank of the Thach Han River, 25 km south of the Demilitarized Zone.
 Because Quảng Trị City was an important symbol of South Vietnamese government authority and was arguably the most vulnerable provincial capital in South Vietnam, it was a prime target of the North Vietnamese during the 1968 Tet Offensive.
 The PAVN had attacked and briefly overrun and occupied the city ten months earlier, on 6 April 1967, in a large scale coordinated attack by a reinforced PAVN regiment, freeing 200 Communist prisoners from a city prison.
 The permanent loss of the city to the Communists would be a political embarrassment and weaken the government's legitimacy, and would allow the establishment of a Communist administrative center in the South.
 The question was not whether the PAVN/VC would attack Quảng Trị City again, but when.

 PAVN/VC forces and plan of attack

 The PAVN 812th Regiment (reinforced), of the 324th Division, was assigned the task of capturing and holding Quảng Trị City.
+When the regiment moved into the DMZ, the National Security Agency (NSA) closely monitored their radio transmissions through their top secret Signals Intelligence (SIGINT) operations.
+This intelligence gathered through the interception and analysis of North Vietnamese and VC communications such as radio transmissions, telephone calls, electronic signals, and coded messages.
+The 812th quietly disappeared from detection when the commander enforced strict radio silence to hide from U.S. intelligence.
+Then the hundreds of PAVN troops stealthily departed from a valley north of Khe Sanh and headed eastward, toward Quang Tri City.

-Its three regular battalions, K-4, K-5, K-6, and the reinforcing 808th Main Force Battalion (or K8 battalion from the PAVN 90th Regiment) and 814th Main Force Battalion, both largely manned by North Vietnamese regulars, numbered about 400 to 500 men each.
+The 812th three regular battalions, K-4, K-5, K-6, and the reinforcing 808th Main Force Battalion (or K8 battalion from the PAVN 90th Regiment) and 814th Main Force Battalion, both largely manned by North Vietnamese regulars, numbered about 400 to 500 men each.
 Along with a platoon of the 10th Sapper Battalion, and signal, reconnaissance and heavy weapons support companies, the reinforced regiment totaled about 2,700 troops.